 Detecting primary biliary cholangitisa (PBC) as early as possible may lead to better management of the disease.

-Getting a diagnosis for PBC can often take a long time because the disease is rare and many doctors may not check for it until they have ruled out more common conditions first.
+Getting a diagnosis for PBC can often take a long time because the disease is rare and many healthcare providers may not check for it until they have ruled out more common conditions first.

 a Formerly known as primary biliary cirrhosis.